 The easiest way to get this missing data is to call the employer, bank or investment company and ask for your income information over the phone.
-In some cases, the amounts that would be on a 1099 are readily available from documents you already have.
+Most companies also allow you to check your accounts and tax documents online.
+And in some cases, the amounts that would be on a 1099 are readily available from documents you already have.

 For example, your bank may put a summary of the interest paid during the year on your account's December or January statement.
 Many financial companies make the interest figure available through customer service phone lines or websites.
 And most investment firms include the year's Form 1099 cumulative amounts as part of quarterly dividend statements.